graceshopper-team-scala/graceshopper/server/api/orderAPI.md

 GET /api/orders
 - to be used for admin purposes
-- retrieves all orders fromo database
+- retrieves all orders from database

 GET /api/orders/:id
 - retrieves an order by its id